sambitpoddar/audocgen/README.md

 pip install audocgen
 ```

-For more detailed installation instructions and troubleshooting, refer to the [installation guide](docs/installation.md).
+For more detailed installation instructions and troubleshooting, refer to the [Installation Guide](docs/installation.md).

 ## Usage